Powerhouse Castle Hill

 DCWC provided full Quantity Surveying services for the expansion of Powerhouse Castle Hill.

 Completed in mid-2023, this cutting-edge facility was designed by the acclaimed Sydney architectural firm Lahznimmo Architects.
 The Museums Discovery Centre, located in Castle Hill, is managed by the Museum of Applied Arts and Sciences.
 It features six expansive buildings dedicated to the display, storage, and conservation of the Powerhouse Museum collection.
-In 2018, Create NSW commissioned Lahznimmo architects to design a new 9,000sqm facility to accommodate:

 Storage for the Powerhouse collection and archives